rachit836/Exp-1-Hello-World-And-Sum-Calculator/README.md

 Theory:

-In this experiment, you learn to set up a basic C++ programming environment using Visual Studio Code and MinGW-w64.
+In this experiment, you learn to set up a basic C++ programming environment using Visual Studio Code.

 The Hello World program is a simple starting point that demonstrates the basic syntax of a C++ program including: